-Crude oil barrel is a unit of crude oil that represents the volume of crude oil.
+A Crude oil barrel is a unit of crude oil that represents the volume of crude oil.
 It is represented as bbl in short.
 The price of crude oil is provided in terms of “crude oil price per barrel”.
-In the worldwide oil industry, a crude oil barrel is defined as 42 US gallons, or 35 imperial gallons which is approximately 159 litres.
-The production of oil companies are represented as barrels (bbls) per day unit.
+In the worldwide oil industry, a crude oil barrel is defined as 42 US gallons or 35 imperial gallons which are approximately 159 liters.
+The production of oil companies is represented as barrels (bbls) per day unit.

 The primary difference between crude oil and shale oil is the way they are collected.
 The shale oil is usually found in smaller batches within the rock shale.
 The differences between crude oil and shale oil are tabulated below:

 |Crude oil is extracted directly from reservoirs||Shale oil is generated by processing the organic matter present in the rock shale with pyrolysis, hydro-generation, or thermal dissolution.|

 |Extraction of crude oil does not require high-end technology.||High-end technology is required for extracting shale oil.|